-New York Times best-selling author SANDRA DALLAS, the author of sixteen adult novels, two young reader novels, and two non-fiction books, was dubbed “a quintessential American voice” by Jane Smiley, in Vogue Magazine.
+New York Times best-selling author SANDRA DALLAS, the author of 18 adult novels, five middle-grade novels, and 10 non-fiction books, was dubbed “a quintessential American voice” by Jane Smiley, in Vogue Magazine.
 Sandra’s novels with their themes of loyalty, friendship, and human dignity have been translated into a dozen foreign languages and have been optioned for films.

 “If you are an adventuresome young woman of high moral character and fine health, are you willing to travel to California in search of a good husband?”

 It's February 1852, and all around Chicago Maggie sees the postings soliciting "eligible women" to travel to the gold mines of Goosetown.

 The Patchwork Bride

 Ellen is putting the finishing touches on a wedding quilt made from scraps of old dresses when the bride-to-be unexpectedly arrives and announces she’s calling off the marriage.
 With the tending of June’s uncertain heart in mind, Ellen tells her the story of Nell, a Kansas-born woman who goes to the High Plains of New Mexico Territory in 1898 in search of a husband.

 It is 1880, and Gracy Brookens is the only midwife in a small Colorado mining town, where she has delivered hundreds, maybe thousands, of babies in her lifetime.
 She is a gifted and important resource for the women of her hardscrabble community, a position earned through wisdom and trust.
 But everything changes when a baby is found dead…and the evidence points to Gracy as the killer.